 - Confidentiality

 - Keeping our data safe from prying eyes

 - Authentication and Authorization

 - Is this person who they claim to be?

-Where to Get SSH
+Where to Get the SSH server

 First see if SSH is installed on your system and what version.
 Easiest way is: